Date filed

 In April 2020, the Brazilian NCP asserted it had received responses from four of the companies (Dunkin’ Donuts, Jacob Egberts, Mc Donald’s and Nestlé).
 The NCP said it had accepted those four complaints and would ask for more information from the companies.
 However, the NCP issued no written initial assessments.

-As of January 2022, mediation is to begin with Nestlé.
+As of January 2022, mediation began with Nestlé.

 More details